|9:30||Welcome & Remarks|

 - Applications of outlier detection and description

 The maximum length of papers is 10 pages in this format.
 We also invite vision papers and descriptions of work-in-progress or case studies on benchmark data as short paper submissions of up to 4 pages.

 The papers should be in PDF format and submitted via the following EasyChair submission site.

 Accepted papers will be included in the KDD 2015 Digital Proceedings, and made available in the ACM Digital Library.

 - James Bailey, University of Melbourne

-- Arindam Banerjee, University of Minnesota
+- Albert Bifet, University of Waikato

-- Christian Böhm, LMU Munich
+- Christian Böhm, LMU

-- Rajmonda Caceres, MIT
+- Rajmonda Caceres, MIT Lincoln Laboratory

 - Sanjay Chawla, University of Syndey